corentin-begne/phalconTool/README.md

 This tool allows to manage project with Phalcon MVC Framework access on MYSQL.
 #### Features :
 - Create skeleton project application with default User controller using google connect and websocket client / server example
-- User base database with social relation
+- User base database with social relation and permissions
 - Manage multi application/environment
 - Generate models from Mysql database with column map and full relations
 - Internal library Management